tc39/notes/es7/2015-11/nov-18.md

 YK: ok, it seems like these are two worlds.

-SP: M’s example would be a good example of interpolation
+SP: M's example would be a good example of interpolation

 WH: Structured handles this